-Syphilis is one of the oldest and dreaded STIs and historically carriers of the syphilis bacteria have been labeled and stigmatized.
-Today syphilis is easily treated and cured with antibiotics.
+Syphilis is one of the oldest STIs and today syphilis is cured with antibiotics.

 Previously treated syphilis does not protect you from future infections.
-This is why it is important to get tested regularly if you have multiple sex partners.
+This is why it is important to get tested regularly if you continue to be sexually active or have multiple sex partners.
 After completing treatment, most people need follow-up testing to make sure the treatment received is effective.

-Having a conversation with a health care provider will ensure proper testing and treatment is offered.
+Have a conversation with your health care provider about testing and treatment for syphilis.